NFL on television in the 2010s: 2012

 Sunday Night Football ranked the most-watched program in the United States during the 2011–12 season.
-This feat was repeated during the 2013–14 season; in that case, NBC finished the season as the #1 network among adults aged 18–49 for the first time since 2004 and #2 in total viewership (behind longtime leader CBS).
+This feat was repeated during the 2013–14 season; in that case, NBC finished the season as the No. 1 network among adults aged 18–49 for the first time since 2004 and #2 in total viewership (behind longtime leader CBS).

 2013

 Super Bowl XLVII was broadcast for free on the internet on the host network's website, in this case CBSSports.com.
 CBS charged an average of $4 million for a 30-second commercial during the game, the highest rate for any Super Bowl.
 According to Nielsen, Super Bowl XLVII was watched by an estimated average total audience of 108.69 million U.S. viewers, with a record 164.1 million tuning into at least six minutes of the game.

-CBS also debuted a new graphics package starting with the network's coverage of Super Bowl XLVII; the package was used for all CBS game telecasts beginning with the 2013 season.
+CBS also debuted a new graphics package starting with the network's coverage of Super Bowl XLVII.
+The package was used for all CBS game telecasts beginning with the 2013 season.
 Originally optimized for a 4:3 display, the elements are now optimized for the 16:9 format as a result of the network's incorporation of the AFD #10 broadcast tag.

 The lower third graphics adopt the column layout for player info graphics used by several other sports broadcasters.
 The portion containing the player's name is stacked on the left, with the team's primary color in the background of the name panel.
 Other statistics are shown on a gray background on panels to the right.
 The score banner is gray with team abbreviations listed over their primary color and next to their logo.
 For Sunday game broadcasts, the NFL on CBS logo is placed on the left; the "NFL" portion disappears and is replaced by the down and distance, "Flag", or "Official Review".
 Also for the Sunday broadcasts, challenges and statistics drop down from the bar.
 The only scoring play which used an animation is a touchdown, which involves the team logo and the word "Touchdown" appearing in place of the banner.
 Timeout indicators are located above the team abbreviations for Sunday broadcasts, and a possession indicator is located to the right of the abbreviation.

 The 2013 schedule, released on April 18, once again placed a Sunday night game (Green Bay Packers at Minnesota Vikings) against a World Series game.
 This was the fourth straight year that a World series game competed against a Sunday night game.
 Sunday night games between November 17 and December 22 (inclusive) were "flex games", they would revert to Sunday afternoon if a more competitive matchup arose.
 The final Sunday night of the season – December 29, 2013 – likewise was a "flex game"; the slot was left vacant when the schedule was released, as has been the practice of the past five seasons.
 The game site (and, by extension, its teams) was determined after the completion of most Week 16 games.
 It was filled by the game between the Philadelphia Eagles and the Dallas Cowboys.